offbynull/offbynull.github.io/docs/data/learn/Kubernetes/input/input.md

 Kinds/Pod/Configuration_TOPIC
 ```

-Assuming you have a TLS certificate and key files for the host configured on the Ingress resource, you can add those into Kubernetes as a secret and configure the Ingress resource to make use of it.
+Assuming you have a TLS certificate and key files for the host configured on the ingress object, you can add those into Kubernetes as a secret and configure the ingress object to make use of it.

 ```yaml
 # openssl genrsa -out tls.key 2048